 There is no minimum rating for rotator cuff reconstruction in the current rule.
 The recommendation is to establish a minimum rating of 10% for rotator cuff reconstruction.
 The rationale for establishing this minimum rating is that even with good results following a rotator cuff reconstruction, the shoulder anatomy and mechanics will be altered and may result in functional deficits.
-The recommendation for this rating is also based on the rating for a rotator cuff reconstruction being comparable to the rating for an anterior cruciate ligament reconstruction as each structure is critical to the proper function of the respective joint.
+The recommendation for this rating is also based on the rating for a rotator cuff reconstruction as each structure is critical to the proper function of the respective joint.